SilvanBauer/FabricWebApi/README.md

-UseInMemory | Set to true to use in memory database ConnectionString | Add your database here if you don't use the in memory one Administrators | A string array containing the names of the administrator users IsLinux | Currently should always be true and is only used for testing purposes CommandLin | The path to the fabricrequest.sh file CommandWin | Only for testing purposes
+UseInMemory | Set to true to use in memory database ConnectionString | Add your database here if you don't use the in memory one Administrators | A string array containing the names of the administrator users IsLinux | Should always be true and is only used for testing purposes CommandLin | The path to the fabricrequest.sh file CommandWin | Only for testing purposes